patricklafrance/wmfnext-shell/README.md

 }
 ```

-## 📘 Basic usage
+## 📄 Basic usage

-TBD
+To use this shell, you must create projects for an host application and at least one module application.
+To keep it short, in this example, we'll focus only on creating a single remote module with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation).
+To learn more about the creation of a static module application, have a look at the section ["setup a static module application"](#setup-a-static-module-application) of the [guides](#📚-guides).

+### Create an host application

+### Create a remote module application

 ## 📚 Guides

 > **Warning**
 >
-> While going through this tutorial, keep in mind that some parts of the application has ben intentionally left out from code samples to emphasis on the more important one's.
+> While going through those step by step guides, keep in mind that some parts of the application has ben intentionally left out from code samples to emphasis the more important stuff.
 >
-> For a complete example, or, if you prefer to skip this walkthrough and jump right into it have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repositories or the [API documentation](#api).
+> For a complete example, or, if you prefer to jump right into it, have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repositories or the [API documentation](#api).

-To use this shell, you must create projects for an host application and at least one module application.
-In this tutorial, we'll first load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) then, later on, we'll load a static module at build time.

 ### Setup an host application